‘The Sims 4’ Vampire Powers Include Mind Control, Bat Form, And More

 The “Vampires” game pack is set to release next week on January 24.
 Like other game packs, players can expect a $19.99 price tag for the new content.
 After its release, a new stuff pack is planned to launch in the spring.
 The new stuff pack focuses on bowling likely adding lanes for The Sims 4 and other items perfect for the pastime.

-[Image by Electronic Arts]
+[Featured Image by Electronic Arts]